DIYBookScanner/spreads/doc/index.rst

 ------------
 *spreads* is a tool that aims to streamline your book scanning workflow.
-It takes care of every step: Setting up your capturing devices, handling the shooting process, downloading the images to your machine, post-processing them and finally assembling a variety of output formats.
+It takes care of every step: Setting up your capturing devices, handling the capturing process, downloading the images to your machine, post-processing them and finally assembling a variety of output formats.

 Along the way you can always fine-tune the auto-generated results either